Pollwatcher Application Information

 Applications must be completed by persons 18 years of age or older and submitted by midnight of October 16, 2020.
 Once the application deadline has been met, the CCDOC will no longer accept applications for CCDOC candidate pollwatcher security credentials.
 The CCDOC will conduct a criminal background check on all applicants and those applicants will be notified of the results via the e-mail address provided within their application.
 Persons who do not successfully pass the CCDOC credentialing process will be provided the opportunity to appeal the denial.

 SAFETY & SECURITY

-Any person provided with CCDOC pollwatcher/candidate security credentials agrees to adhere to the CCDOC Rules of Conduct upon entry to the CCDOC.
-The CCDOC reserves the right to revoke security credentials for any reason and remove anyone from the CCDOC when security needs warrant their removal.
-CCDOC pollwatchers should have the expectation that they will be in close proximity to detainees.
+Any person provided with CCDOC pollwatcher/candidate security credentials agrees to comply with public health guidelines and adhere to the CCDOC Rules of Conduct upon entry to the CCDOC.
+The CCDOC reserves the right to revoke security credentials for any reason and remove anyone from the CCDOC when security needs or public health concerns warrant their removal.
+CCDOC pollwatchers should have the expectation that they will be in in the vicinity of detainees.
+However, at all times social distancing will be enforced by the CCDOC.
 Space within each designated CCDOC voting location is limited.
-Space limitations, coupled with reasonable and legitimate security needs, may affect the number of persons admitted into the CCDOC or permitted within each voting location at any given time.
-Upon entry, all persons shall be subject to security screening and contraband is strictly prohibited.
+Space limitations, coupled with reasonable and legitimate health, safety and security needs, may affect the number of persons admitted into the CCDOC or permitted within each voting location at any given time.
+Upon entry, all persons shall be subject to COVID-19 and security screening.
+Contraband is strictly prohibited.
 Cell phones are not permitted in the CCDOC.
-Once pre-approved, information about CCDOC rules and regulations will be provided via e-mail to the address provided on one’s CCDOC security credential application.
+Once pre-approved, information about CCDOC rules and regulations and COVID-19 guidelines will be provided via e-mail to the address provided on one’s CCDOC security credential application.

 CCDOC POLLWATCHERS/CANDIDATES IN NEED OF ACCOMMODATION